 The school psychology program, CTC, and NASP require candidates to complete a minimum of 1200 hours of internship to demonstrate competency as a candidate for the school psychology credential.
-At least 600 internship hours must be in a school setting that includes at least 50% ethnically, culturally, racially, and/or linguistically diverse students.
+CTC requires at least 800 hours be accrued in a setting providing direct and indirect services to students in a school setting (PreK-12), and allows remaining hours to be acquired in another setting such as private schools, community agencies serving school-age children, or engagement in relevant research and evaluation experiences.
+The School Psychology program requires that at least 600 hours be accrued in a school setting that includes at least 50% ethnically, culturally, racially, and/or linguistically diverse students.
 Candidates who do not show evidence of successful completion of the internship may be asked to complete additional hours, or repeat a semester of fieldwork in order to demonstrate professional and/or personal competencies.

-For candidates desiring to complete their internship over 2 years (600 hours each year), continuous enrollment and university supervision is required.
+For candidates desiring to complete their internship over 2 consecutive years (600 hours each year), continuous enrollment and university supervision is required.
 Thus, during the first year of internship candidates should enroll in EDP 642A in the fall for 3-units, and EDP 797 (Independent Individual Study) in the spring for 1-unit.
 The second year of internship, candidates should enroll in 1-unit of EDP 797 in the fall, and 3-units of EDP 642B in the spring.
 Please note that candidates will receive an "I" in EDP 642A their first year of internship until all requirements are met in EDP 797 in the spring.

 Additionally, CTC requires interns to have experience in at least two levels of schooling.
-The levels referred to are preschool (ages 3-5); elementary (grades K-6); middle (grades 6-8) or junior high (grades 7-8, or 7-8-9); senior high (grades 9-12); and transition programs (ages 18-

-22).
-Any two of those five are acceptable, as long as at least 200 hours are documented in at least one other level.
+The levels referred to are preschool (ages 3-5); elementary (grades K-6); middle (grades 6-8) or junior high (grades 7-8, or 7-8-9); and senior high (grades 9-12).
+Any two of those four levels are acceptable, as long as at least 200 hours are documented in at least one other level.
 Please see Internship Guidelines for Field-Based School Psychology Supervisors in the Appendix for additional internship requirements.
 A District-University Internship/Fieldwork Agreement must be agreed upon and signed by all involved parties (i.e., District Supervisor, University Supervisor, and Intern) before candidates may begin their internship.
-Additionally, interns are required to complete the Internship Training Plan with their field supervisor at the beginning of EDP 642A (fall semester) and B (spring semester) to ensure candidates receive training and experience in each of the NASP domains.
+Additionally, interns are required to complete the Internship/Fieldwork Training Plan with their field supervisor at the beginning of EDP 642A (fall semester) and B (spring semester) to ensure candidates receive training and experience in each of the NASP domains.

-Candidates may complete up to 600 internship hours in a non-school setting.
-Candidates who wish to complete no more than 600 internship hours in a non-school setting must be supervised by an appropriately credentialed/licensed psychologist for that setting.
+Candidates may complete up to 400 internship hours in a non-school setting.
+Candidates who wish to complete no more than 400 internship hours in a non-school setting must be supervised by an appropriately credentialed/licensed psychologist for that setting.
 Internship hours completed in a non-school setting, as well as the candidate's supervisor, must be approved by the EDP 642A/B University instructor.

-Candidates who have completed all prerequisite and core credential coursework (except EDP 527, 536, 560, 642A & B), and the Educational Psychology Master's Degree for Joint candidates, are eligible to apply for an internship credential.
-The internship credential is awarded by CTC and may benefit candidates by allowing him/her to earn a salary while completing their internship hours.
+Some candidates may be eligible to apply for an internship credential.
+The internship credential is awarded by CTC and may benefit candidates by allowing them to earn a salary while completing their internship hours.
 In short, all graduates of the program complete a fieldwork experience, with some holding the internship credential while others do not.
 Intern credentials are district specific; they are awarded to the district in which the candidate works on behalf of the candidate.
 Candidates are responsible for securing their own fieldwork/internship positions and for obtaining the proper internship credential paperwork from their district and the CSULB Credential Office.
 Interns are evaluated each semester by both their school site supervisor and the University supervisor.
-After completion of the Educational Psychology Master's Degree and before beginning internship, candidates will need to be readmitted to the University as a credential-only candidate.
-Contact Nancy McGlothin (nmcgloth@csulb.edu) in the Graduate Studies office for assistance.
-Ms. McGlothin can readmit you without the additional university fee.